newser/TitanSDK/README.md

 ### <a name="fbai"></a>fiber-based asynchronous io

+> A fiber is a unit of execution that must be manually scheduled by the application

 TitanSDK makes it possible to do asynchronous io without splitting your code flow
 ```C
 tt_skt_recv(socket, buf, len, &recvd, NULL, NULL)
 ```
-Fiber calling io functions would pause(but current thread would execute another fiber) and continue once io is done.
+Fiber calling io functions would be paused and resumed once io is done.
+When one fiber is paused, thread would execute another available fiber.
 All asynchronous operations are transparent to caller.

 fiber-based asynchronous io includes:
 * file io